Risk-Based Treatment Assignment

 Age at diagnosis has strong prognostic significance, reflecting the different underlying biology of ALL in different age groups.

-- Infants younger than 6 months (with an even poorer prognosis for those aged 60 to 90 days),
+- Infants younger than 6 months (with an even poorer prognosis for those aged ≤90 days).

-- Infants with extremely high presenting leukocyte counts, and/or
+- Infants with extremely high presenting leukocyte counts.

 - Infants with a poor response to a prednisone prophase.

 In general, the outcome of patients aged 10 years and older is inferior to that of patients aged 1 to younger than 10 years.
-However, the outcome for older children, especially adolescents, has improved significantly over time.[19-21] Multiple retrospective studies have suggested that adolescents aged 16 to 21 years have a better outcome when treated on pediatric versus adult protocols.[22-24] (Refer to the Postinduction Treatment for Specifc ALL Subgroups section of this summary for more information about adolescents with ALL.)
+However, the outcome for older children, especially adolescents, has improved significantly over time.[21-23] Five-year survival rates for adolescents aged 15 to 19 years increased from 36% (1975–1984) to 72% (2003–2009).[24-26] Multiple retrospective studies have suggested that adolescents aged 16 to 21 years have a better outcome when treated on pediatric versus adult protocols.[27-29] (Refer to the Postinduction Treatment for Specific ALL Subgroups section of this summary for more information about adolescents with ALL.)

 A WBC count of 50,000/µL is generally used as an operational cut point between better and poorer prognosis, although the relationship between WBC count and prognosis is a continuous rather than a step function.
 Patients with B-precursor ALL and high WBC counts at diagnosis have an increased risk of treatment failure compared with patients with low initial WBC counts.